rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 you an overview of the approach and then provide you with a complete list of possibilities.

 Let's assume the tables ROLE and USER each have a NAME column with unique identifiers.
-In this case, you can apply the unique-key identity mapping and store it in a file with the suffix .id.xml, e.g. identities.id.xml:
+In this case, you can apply the unique-key identity mapping and store it in a file with the suffix `.id.xml`, e.g. `identities.id.xml`:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>